elliotthilaire/fizzbuzz-client-server/README.md

 # FizzBuzz Rails

+Code for a coding challenge.

 Status: Compelete with some rough edges.

-Code for a coding challenge.
+I wrote the funtionality of calculating pages of fizzbuzz before starting the Rails app.
+I have left this code and tests in their original folder and then symlinked them into the Rails app to show the separation.

 ### Highlights